maroomartin/portfolio/manual.md

 ### **What to Do**
 - Turn off A/C, pop the hood, and idle in neutral
 - Let the engine cool before opening the radiator cap
-- Add coolant if low—but only once the engine is cool
+- Add coolant if low, but only once the engine is cool
 - Clean radiator grille of dust, bugs, or debris blocking airflow

 > *Tip: Carry extra water and coolant mix in your recovery kit.*